Xylambda/torchfitter/README.md

 I know it and I think **it is awesome**.
 This is a personal project.
-I wouln't hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for more complex tasks, like distributed training on multiple gpus.
+I wouln't hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for more complex tasks, like distributed training on multiple GPUs.

 * **Why is the `validation loader` not optional?**